 - all-purpose flour

-- salt and pepper (to season flour)
+- slat and pepper (to season the flour)

 - panko breadcrumbs (Japanese style breadcrumbs)